antfitch/HeroKit/README.md

-# HeroKit
+# Hi!
-A rapid development framework for Unity3D
+HeroKit is a free rapid development framework for Unity3D.
+You can use it to build large games quickly and efficiently.